openpnp/openpnp/User-Manual.md

 ## Job Definition

-A job definition is a set of instructions that tells OpenPnP what boards and/or panels to assemble.
+A job definition is a set of instructions that tells OpenPnP what physical boards and/or panels to assemble.
 The job definition consists of a list of one or more boards and/or panels, along with their locations, orientations, and other information.
 A job definition may contain any number of boards and/or panels and can include multiples of the same board and/or panel or multiple different boards and/or panels.
 Each entry in the job definition tells OpenPnP where to find one particular board or panel using machine coordinates.
 When the job is run, OpenPnP will process all of the placements for each board in the Job.

 A new job definition is created from OpenPnP's mainframe menu by selecting File->New Job.
 The file menu also has options for opening recent jobs as well as saving them.
 Job definitions are stored in files with the extension `.job.xml`.
 The name of the currently loaded job definition is shown at the top of OpenPnP's frame.

 The job definition is edited on the Job tab:
 <img width="954" alt="jobTab2" src="https://user-images.githubusercontent.com/50550971/221249180-fdb9523e-98e4-44ca-b3a8-a96a9c911889.png">

-At the top of the job tab is a table that lists all of the boards and panels that are in the currently loaded job definition (the name of the job definition is show at the top of the OpenPnP main frame).
+At the top of the Job tab is a table that lists all of the boards and panels that are in the currently loaded job definition.

 The columns shown in the job table are:
 - **Board/Panel ID**: This is a unique identifier for each board and/or panel.
 The IDs for top-level boards and panels can be edited here but they must be unique.
-The IDs for boards and panels that are descendants of an upper-level panel are set by their parent panel definition and are not editable here.
+The IDs for boards and panels that are descendants of an upper-level panel are set by their parent's panel definition and are not editable here.
 Boards are shown with a
 <img src="https://user-images.githubusercontent.com/50550971/221253312-bba51003-58b9-40e4-a88e-8172a609f979.svg" width="16" height="16"> icon and panels with a
 <img src="https://user-images.githubusercontent.com/50550971/221253486-90fa4dd0-7e6b-4cc8-9a65-38543dd75f36.svg" width="16" height="16"> icon.
 The entries are indented to show the heritage of the board/panel.
 - **Name**: This is the name of the board or panel's definition and is not editable here.
 - **Width**: This is the width of the board or panel.
 It is set by the board or panel's definition and is not editable here.
 - **Length**: This is the length of the board or panel.
 It is set by the board or panel's definition and is not editable here.
 - **Side**: This is the side of the board or panel that is facing up on the machine.
 The side can only be changed for top-level boards and panels, i.e., the side of boards and panels that are descendants of a higher-level panel can't be changed here (although changing the side of a top-level panel will automatically change the side of all of its descendants).
 - **X, Y, Z, Rot.**: This is location of the board or panel in machine coordinates.
 This can only be changed for top-level boards and panels, i.e., the location of boards and panels that are descendants of a higher-level panel can't be changed here (although changing the location of a top-level panel will automatically change the location of all of its descendants).
 The X, Y, and Rotation coordinates are explained in great detail in [[Understanding Board Locations]].
-The Z coordinate should be set to the Z coordinate of the nozzle tip when it is just barely touching the upper surface of the board when it is on the machine.
+The Z coordinate should be set to the Z coordinate of the nozzle tip when it is just barely touching the upper surface of the physical board when it is on the machine.
 Part height is added to this when placing a part so that the nozzle tip stops at the right height above the board.
 - **Enabled?**: This tells OpenPnP whether or not to process the board or panel when the job is run.
 Disabling a panel also disables all of its descendants.
 Enabling a panel also enables all of its descendants that were previously enabled when the panel was disabled.
 - **Check Fids?**: This tells OpenPnP whether or not to perform an automatic fiducial check on the board or panel at the start of a job.